Finishing a Basement

 waltham_stairs

 Means of Egress: Each sleeping room within habitable basements, or in basements that are designed to house future sleeping rooms must have one exterior door OR one egress window exiting from the proposed sleeping room directly to the outdoors.
-In this case, we did already have a Bilco basement door as well as a standard exterior door at the bottom of the Bilco stairway.
-We added the Bilco basement window to the basement room for light and ventilation and so that in the future the sleeping area could be partitioned from the rest of the room.
+In this case, we already had a Bilco basement door and a standard exterior door at the bottom of the Bilco stairway.
+We added the Bilco basement window to the basement room for light and ventilation so that in the future the sleeping area could be partitioned from the rest of the room.

 1. Hi Gordon!
 You mention in this post that your concrete to joist height was 7′ 1″ so I was wondering what you used for flooring and ceiling that only used up 1″ of height?
 (I could not tell from the photos.)